Group visits to Wightwick Manor

 Most of our group visitors come to look around the house.
 If you would like to enjoy a guided tour then these run in the hour between 11 and 12 before the house opens to the general public.
 Before noon your tour guide will look after you, after this time they will let you walk at your own pace.
 Unfortunately the house is too small to have both guided and non-guided visitors after 12pm.

-Because the rooms of the house are relatively small and packed full of treasures we split larger groups into tours of 25 or less, each with their own guide.
-If you are visiting after 12 pm then we ask you not to all visit the house (or indeed any other building) together as this can be overwhelming.
+Because the rooms of the house are relatively small and packed full of treasures, we split larger groups into tours of 25 or less, each with their own guide.

 Getting something to eat